-This article is an introduction to the Landing Page Influence Function for Tests™ (or LIFT™) Model, a conversion optimization framework I developed for Conversion to use to analyze conversion pages and develop test hypotheses.
+• This article is an introduction to the Landing Page Influence Function for Tests™ (or LIFT™) Model, a conversion optimization framework developed by me, Chris Goward, to analyze conversion pages and develop test hypotheses.

 We have used this tool as part of our conversion optimization process to lift each of our clients’ conversion rates by between 10% to 277%.